Ether1Project/ethofs-sdk/README.md

 ##### `ethofs.unpin(hashToUnpin)`
 ##### Params
-* `hashToUnpin` - the hash of the content you wish to unpin from Pinata
+* `hashToUnpin` - the hash of the content you wish to unpin from ethoFS
 #### Response
 If the operation is successful, you will simply receive "OK" as your result
 ##### Example Code